 According to studies published on Purdue website, sound levels between 115-140 decibels are considered pain threshold for humans.

 Unfortunately, a noisy RV air conditioner can make it impossible to enjoy your vacation.
-Below are quick fixes on how you can fix a loud RV air conditioner unit.
+Below are quick fixes on how you can fix a RV air conditioner making pulsating noise or other noises.

 The best product for this purpose is Dometic RV AC silencer that takes less than 15 minutes to install.